IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/02-slicing.md

 ```
 {: .output}

-You can also select multiple rows or columns at once
+You can also select multiple rows or columns at once using : to define the range.
+For example, let's select data for the first four patients and for the first ten days:
 ```python
 data[1:4,1:10]
 ```